 Envelope Budgeting With Financial Software

-With today's direct deposit of paychecks, electronically transferring funds, debit cards, credit cards and checks, traditional envelope budgeting is obsolete.
-However, personal finance or budgeting software that is built around envelope budgeting principles lets you use convenient financial transaction methods while using envelope budgeting discipline.
+However, with personal finance or budgeting software that is built around envelope budgeting principles, you can use convenient financial transaction methods while still maintaining the discipline of envelope budgeting.

 Envelope budgeting software such as You Need a Budget uses virtual "envelopes" to represent budget categories and to show spending activity and balances for each category.
 When income is recorded, the software distributes a portion to each "envelope."
 When a purchase is made, tell the software which spending categories to use and the software deducts the money from the "envelopes."

 Bills that are paid directly cause the software to remove the payment amount from the appropriate envelope.
 If you use a credit card as a payment method, the software can set aside that amount in a credit card payment "envelope" or category to be used when you pay the credit card bill.